Alex Claudio: Milwaukee Brewers (second stint)

 On January 3, 2023, Claudio signed a minor league contract with the Milwaukee Brewers organization.
 He was assigned to the Triple-A Nashville Sounds to begin the year, where he posted a 3.00 ERA with 5 strikeouts and 2 walks in 7 appearances.
 On April 24, 2023, Claudio was selected to the active roster.
 He only made one appearance for the Brewers, allowing no runs on two hits with no strikeouts in 1/3 of an inning.
 On May 27, Claudio was designated for assignment following the promotion of Andruw Monasterio.
 He cleared waivers and was sent outright to Triple-A Nashville two days later.
 On October 13, Claudio elected free agency.

 Diablos Rojos del México

 On February 8, 2024, Claudio signed with the Diablos Rojos del México of the Mexican League.
 In 32 appearances, he compiled a 2–3 record and 4.55 ERA with 18 strikeouts across 27 2/3 innings of relief.
 With the team, Claudio won the Serie del Rey.

 Claudio made 12 appearances for Saltillo during the 2025 campaign, registering a 2-0 record and 9.49 ERA with seven strikeouts across 12 1/3 innings pitched.

 Saraperos de Saltillo

 On May 21, 2025, Claudio, Ricky Karcher, and Ian Krol were traded to the Saraperos de Saltillo in exchange for Deolis Guerra.

-Navegantes del Magallanes

-On August 14, 2025, Claudio signed a contract with the Navegantes del Magallanes of the Venezuelan Professional Baseball League.
-The team stated he would only play until league play began in Puerto Rico.
-In 10 appearances for the Navegantes, Claudio had a 0-0 record and a 5.68 ERA in 6.1 innings pitched.
+In 30 games 24 innings of relief he went 1-0 with a 4.13 ERA and 15 strikeouts.